anbened/SQLServer_AzureSQL_Toolkit/README.md

 ## SQL Server Management Studio
   * Windows tool
   * For people who:
-    *   spend most of your time on database administration tasks,
+    *   spend most of their time on database administration tasks,
-    *   high availability,
+    *   need high availability,
-    *   SQL Agent jobs and query store consumer,
+    *   use SQL Agent jobs and query store consumer,
     *   are doing import/export of DACPACs,
     *   need access to Registered Servers and want to control SQL Server services on Windows
   * Integrated with Azure Data Studio (right-click on a db in the Object Explorer or from Tools menu)